Dynamsoft/barcode-reader-javascript-samples/hello-world/13.read-video-react-hooks/README.md

 ## Support

-If you have any questions, feel free to contact Dynamsoft support via [email](mailto:support@dynamsoft.com) or [live chat](https://www.dynamsoft.com/barcode-reader/sdk-javascript/) via the "Let's Chat" button.
+If you have any questions, feel free to contact Dynamsoft support via [email](mailto:support@dynamsoft.com) or the "Chat" button in [homepage](https://www.dynamsoft.com/barcode-reader/sdk-javascript/).